CHINATOWN DISCOVERY FESTIVAL

-The theme for our festival is “connection”.
+The theme for the 2019 festival was “connection”.
 The Broome community past and present are connected through our memories, our stories, our history, our experiences and the region we all call home and this should be celebrated and shared with our residents, visitors and guests of Broome.

-The majority of the festival’s programme has been created by our various cultural and artistic groups within the community with performance, dance, music, literature and visual arts on offer.
-A big thank you is required to all the organisations who are involved in making this festival uniquely Broome, uniquely Chinatown.
+The majority of the festival’s programme was created by our various cultural and artistic groups within the community with performance, dance, music, literature and visual arts on offer.
+A big thank you is required to all the organisations who were involved in making this festival uniquely Broome, uniquely Chinatown.

 Pearlers’ Games with Press Play